OpenTranslationBible/open-bible/en-GB/27.Daniel/md/daniel-04.md

 ## Daniel 4:29

-At the end of twelve months he was walking on the roof of the royal palace of Babylon.
+A year later, he was walking on the roof of the royal palace of Babylon.

 ## Daniel 4:30